The key to success when looking for galley kitchen ideas is to work out your layout early.

 Choosing a Galley Kitchen for a Remodel

-While we tend to think of galley kitchens in existing Victorian or semi-detached homes, opting for this layout during a remodel is a great idea for those who have a passion for cooking and minimal space.
+While we tend to think of galley kitchens in existing Victorian or semi-detached homes, opting for this layout during a kitchen remodel is a great idea for those who have a passion for cooking and minimal space.

 Galley kitchens have the advantage of everything being close to hand, as well as being able to become a through passage to other rooms or link to the outside.